modm-io/modm/README.md

 During the last decade the [Roboterclub Aachen e.V.][rca_ev] has developed a software library for communication among components that are distributed on PCs and microcontrollers.
 This library was used in autonomous robots for the [Eurobot competition][eurobot].

-In 2009, xpcc became a separate project and since then focussed on a new approach to cross target microcontroller libraries.
-Over the years xpcc grew from a communication library to a general purpose framework suitable for all kinds of embedded applications.
+In 2009, modm became a separate project and since then focussed on a new approach to cross target microcontroller libraries.
+Over the years modm grew from a communication library to a general purpose framework suitable for all kinds of embedded applications.

-The xpcc project is maintained by
+The modm project is maintained by
 Niklas Hauser ([@salkinium](https://github.com/salkinium)) and Kevin Läufer ([@ekiwi](https://github.com/ekiwi)) with significant contributions from Fabian Greif ([@dergraaf](https://github.com/dergraaf)),